 (With SEO PowerSuite — and in keeping with its modular approach — you have to install its ‘SEO SpyGlass’ module locally to query this database and conduct backlink research.
 In Semrush, it’s simply a case of clicking its ‘Backlink Analytics’ tab.)

-And both SEO PowerSuite and Semrush are transparent about the scale of their backlink databases.
+And both SEO PowerSuite and Semrush are transparent about the size of their backlink databases.

 At time of writing, SEO PowerSuite reports a backlink database with 6.5 trillion external links, supported by a daily crawl capacity of 6 billion pages.